gretelai/code-of-conduct/CoC-tldr.md

 ## Enforcement
-The Gretel Community Leaders and others who they designate will be responsible for enforcing this Code of Conduct
+The Gretel Community Leaders and others who they designate will be responsible for enforcing this Code of Conduct.

 ## Report a Violation
 If you need to report a Code of Conduct violation, email coc AT gretel DOT ai